Python FAQ

 15. When I try to use Ctrl + Shift + Q to kill a running script, I got the following error.
 What should I do?

 Answer: Some operation in your script is holding onto the Python Global Interpreter Lock and not releasing it, preventing Ctrl Shift Q from terminating the script.
-If Ctrl + Shift + Q does not work, then you may need to restart GMS.
+If Ctrl + Shift + Q does not work, then you may need to restart DigitalMicrograph.